calvin-as/15publicForReview/Friday14-07-2023/README.md

 # `deham6_vpc` Terraform Module

-Status: Friday the 14.07.2023 - Challenge: Create a Wordpress on an EC2 instance in a VPC with terraform
+Status: Friday the 14.07.2023
+Challenge: Create a Wordpress on an EC2 instance in a VPC with terraform Expected output: If you run the program in the terminal with terraform, you will get the public_ip in the terminal.
+You can open this IP in the browser to open your WordPress site.
+Then you can create your blog.

 The `deham6_vpc` Terraform module provisions an AWS VPC (Virtual Private Cloud) infrastructure, including various subnets, an EC2 instance, and necessary security groups.